lizzard2003/PortlandTrees/README.md

 # PortlandTrees

 Portland Trees Data Cleanup
 This project focuses on cleaning and exploring tree data from Portland.
 It uses Python with pandas, matplotlib, and seaborn to read, inspect, and visualize the dataset.
+It makes a html file that maps the areas that the trees are in with green dots on a map.

 Project Structure
 The core of this project involves: